-The Cooperative carries commercial insurance for accidental death and dismemberment, board liability, and general liability coverages.
+The Cooperative carries commercial insurance for student accident and board liability coverages.

 The Cooperative participates in the Arkansas School Boards Association - Worker's Compensation Trust (the Trust), a self-insurance trust voluntarily established on July 1, 1994, pursuant to state law.
 The Trust is responsible for obtaining and administering workers' compensation insurance coverage for its members, as well as obtaining reinsurance coverage for those claims that exceed the standard policy limits.
 In its administrative capacity, the Trust is responsible for monitoring, negotiating, and settling claims that have been filed on behalf of and against member entities.
 The Cooperative contributes annually to this program.